vhetet/github-search-tool/README.md

 * more search/filter options.
 As of now the app search for user and sort by stars.
 It would be very nice to offer more options in the search (search by other criteria or even conbine criterias), and offer sorting options.
 * loading spinner.
 * replace CSS by SCSS, I've done very little styling so CSS was fine but it would allow much better organization of the CSS code.
 Alternatively I could use styled component.
-* I consider this a POC, the next steps would be to do some user testing and use the feedback to decide what feature to implement next
+* I consider this a POC, the next steps would be to do some user testing and use the feedback to decide what feature to implement next.